Clip path

 Bonuses

-Bonuses are commonly paid before Chinese New Year, with the 13th and 14th month of salary offered, but this isn’t a compulsion.
+Bonuses are commonly paid before Chinese New Year, with the 13th and 14th months of salary offered, but this isn’t a compulsion.
 Employers may also distribute a portion of net profits to employees if they wish, with all the terms and conditions documented.

-Incorporation: How to Set Up a Subsidiary in Taiwan
+Incorporation: How to set up a subsidiary in Taiwan

 Doing business in Taiwan opens up a lot of doors for companies.
 However, setting up a subsidiary company in another country is not an easy task.
 It’s advisable to take due diligence and be aware of the business practices of Taiwan to know if Taiwan is the right fit for you.
-Language is another factor to be considered.
-The most common language of Taiwan is Mandarin.
-Other than that, people also speak Hokkien and Hakka.
-It is advisable to hire a translator if you don’t know these languages.

 The first step in incorporation is to obtain a Foreign Investment Approval (FIA) from the Investment Commission (IC) set up under the Ministry of Economic Affairs (MEA).
-The relevant subsidiary laws will differ based on the type of company being formed - a limited or unlimited company, limited by shares, or unlimited company with limited liability.
+The relevant subsidiary laws will differ based on the type of company being formed, a limited or unlimited company, limited by shares, or an unlimited company with limited liability.
 When incorporating a company limited by shares, there are restrictions on the amount of capital, investments, loans, and guarantees.

 Professional Employer Organization (PEO) Taiwan

 A professional employer organization can make life easier for companies to hire employees in Taiwan.
 A PEO is an outsourcing organization that takes care of compliance, payroll management, HR services, payroll taxes, health benefits, and all the other things that go with employing workers.
-They differ from Employers Of Record (EOR) companies in that with a PEO, employees are contracted to the employer rather than the EOR.

-Organizations planning to expand into new territories are better suited with a global EOR which becomes the legal employer on behalf of the organization.
-Instead of associating with a PEO, a co-employment partner, organizations have more to gain by utilizing the services of a EOR solution.
-The EOR solution safeguards organizations from unexpected policy changes, loss of control, and potential risks as the EOR bears every legal liability for the organization.
-In addition to these, the EOR handles payroll, tax, and employment law compliances.
-To know more about Skuad's EOR solution, Contact Skuad today.
+Organizations planning to expand into new territories are better suited with a global EOR, which becomes the legal employer on behalf of the organization.
+Instead of associating with a PEO, a co-employment partner, organizations have more to gain by utilizing the services of an EOR solution.

 FAQs